berkayalan/berkayalan/README.md

 ## I am a Data Scientist, I am also specifically working on Computer Vision.

-- currently working at Getir as a Data Scientist.
+- currently working as a Data Scientist.
 - graduated from Management Information Systems.
 - trying to develop myself in object detection and image processing.